 How to Become an Animal Behavior Tech

-Job opportunities are relatively plentiful in this subfield; a search on Indeed (June 2017) for “animal behavior techs” yielded 510 results, not to mention additional opportunities for “vet behavior techs” and other synonymous job titles.
+Job opportunities are relatively less in this subfield; a search on Indeed (2021) for “animal behavior techs” yielded just 42 results, not to mention additional opportunities for “vet behavior techs” and other synonymous job titles.
 Please note that similar to other specialties, salary is typically commensurate with experience and varies widely by education level, region, credentialing, and other factors.